 Lynne Kosky Memorial Award for Lifetime Achievement

-His drive and leadership has made a difference to the lives of hundreds of thousands of students, providing them with high quality training to develop the skills they needed to gain meaningful jobs.
+His drive and leadership have made a difference in the lives of hundreds of thousands of students, providing them with high-quality training to develop the skills they needed to gain meaningful jobs.

-A key attribute is how Bruce Mackenzie has been an innovator and leader, not only in the TAFE sector, but in formally and informally developing networks to build capacity, mentoring others and providing strong advocacy on behalf of the whole VET sector.
+A key attribute is how Bruce Mackenzie has been an innovator and leader, not only in the TAFE sector but formally and informally developing networks to build capacity, mentoring others and providing strong advocacy on behalf of the whole VET sector.

 Success at the 2016 Australian Training Awards

 Winners of the individual awards and several organisational winners went on to represent Victoria in their categories at the 2016 Australian Training Awards in Darwin.

 We congratulate Indi Clarke, Jennifer Peart, WPC Group, Box Hill Institute and Metro Trains Melbourne on their success at the Australian Training Awards.

 We also congratulate Denise Stevens on receiving the National Achievement Award at the 2016 Australian Training Awards.